 Moral of the story?
 Just go to the dang post office in person. 😉

-Ever had a frustrating customer service experience like this?
+Ever had a frustrating experience with customer service in France?